andotherstuff/garland-protocol/garland-v0.1.md

 ## 14. What Servers Observe

-Understanding what information storage servers can and cannot learn is essential for evaluating the system's privacy properties.
-This section consolidates the privacy analysis from the server's perspective.
+This section provides the consolidated privacy analysis for security review.
+It details what information storage servers can and cannot learn, forming the basis for evaluating the system's privacy properties.

 ### 14.1 What Blossom Servers Observe